 This Weeks Early Stage Lewy Body Dialogue Chapter

-The "Early Stage" mentioned here represents the first 50 plus chapters of the Lewy Body Dialogue blog.
+The "Early Stage" mentioned here represents the first 56 chapters of the Lewy Body Dialogue blog.

 The chapters presented on this page were originally written between 2018-2020, representing the first two years after Pat was diagnosed with Lewy Body Dementia and perhaps 3-4 years after Pat's Lewy Body symptoms began altering our lives.
 This page is intended to help people new to the Lewy Body experience -- "patients," care partners, professional caregivers, concerned friends and family members.
 Although everyone with Lewy Body develops their own unique set of experiences, we've tried to focus upon issues that a large number of people with Lewy Body confront.